 - If the site owner refuses to acknowledge the association in this way, a residential property tribunal may make an order that the association is a qualifying residents’ association

 - When drawing up the constitution, it is advisable to use an approved template, as these are more likely to be acknowledged by the site owner.
-This template is available from the Independent Park Home Advisory Service, National Association of Park Home Residents, National Park Home Council and British Holiday & Home Parks Association, but there is also a version here.
+This template is available from the Independent Park Home Advisory Service, National Association of Park Home Residents, National Park Home Council and British Holiday & Home Parks Association.

 What if an owner owns more than one home on a park?